ismamz/Sticky.framerfx/README.md

 The `StickyElement` is treated as relative positioned until the scroll vertical position crosses the element top position, at which point it is treated as fixed positioned.

+`StickyElement` accepts two component instances:

+* `Content`: the default element that will show when pinned or not.
+* `Pinned` (optional): another component to render when the element is fixed positioned.

+In other complex scenarios, if you connect a `StickyElement` to a code component, when its position is fixed, your code component will receive a `stucked` property.

+This is useful, for example, if you want to perform an animation between the two states.

 **Notes:**

 * You can set multiple `StickyElement` within scroll content frame.